biocatiit/website/content/pages/users_howto_saxs_design.rst

 samples scatter ~2.5 times more strongly than protein, so you can use a concentration of ~96/MW and 24/MW for SEC-SAXS and batch mode SAXS respectively.

+Note that the MW calculation is done for the expected oligomeric MW.
+So if a protein is a 50 kDa monomer, but you expect it to be dimeric, you would prepare a concentration of ~240/100 = 2.4 mg/ml.

 Note that in SEC-SAXS and SEC-MALS-SAXS experiments the sample is diluted by the column, and may elute in several peaks.
 This should be accounted for.
 The recommendation above adds a column dilution factor of ~4x for your SEC-SAXS sample preps.
 If a